Trung28899/TypeScript-Essentials/FUNDAMENTAL.md

 - They are only used at compile time
 - Interfaces are never available and never appear in your run-time code

+## 3. What is type alias ?

+- Type alias is simply an alias for another type.
+- They are not a type themself which means they can be used interchangeably with the type that they alias

+## 4. What is enum ?
+What problem does it solves ?

+    a.
+What is enum ?
+        - enum is a special type that has a list of hard-coded list of values
+        - enum get compiled at compile time.
+This allows you to refer enum at runtime

+    b.
+What problem does it solve ?

+        for example, you have a field named status in an interface the values of status can only be "inactive" or "active"

+        the problem is when declaring a new instance of this interface, developers can mispell the value of status.

+        and since it is a string, if the developer has "1nactive", the compiler cannot detect the error

+        => this is why we have enum

 ## 2. What is a generic Type ?

 - A generic type is simply a meta type.
 A type that represent any other type that you want to subtitude in